 Can you imagine a smartphone without a camera?
 Yet how many of you know the history of optics in the Islamic World?
 Without the input of Hasan Ibn al-Haytham, a Muslim scientist, we might never have had such a thing as a camera.

 Ḥasan Ibn al-Haytham (Latinized as Alhazen, c.
 965 – c.
 1040) was among the greatest physicists, mathematicians, and astronomers of the Medieval period.
 A polymath, he was also a prolific philosopher and theologian.

-Known as “the father of modern optics” he made an important contribution to our understanding of visual perception, his most celebrated treatise being the Kitāb al-Manāẓir (“Book of Optics”), written during 1011–1021.
+Known as “the father of modern optics” he made an important contribution to our understanding of visual perception.
+His most celebrated treatise being the Kitāb al-Manāẓir (“Book of Optics”).
+This was written during 1011–1021.